 - Orders and proceedings in relation to family homes and domestic abuse such as occupation orders, non-molestation orders and forced marriage protection orders.

-Cases such as divorce, disputes between separated parents in relation to children and dispute regarding family finances may attract legal aid providing that the client can:
+- Cases such as divorce, disputes between separated parents in relation to children and dispute regarding family finances

-Please remember that to access Flag DV legal advice clinics you do not need to meet any of the above criteria.
+To access your free legal advice appointment with our Flag DV legal advice clinic you do not need to meet any of the above criteria.
 However you must be over the age of 18 years and be seeking advice relating to the violent or abusive relationship you have experienced.